lesleytomosada/carcar/README.md

 Frontend:
 The user interface was built using React and has the following pages which you can access from the navigation bar, Add Sales Person, List Sales Person, Add Potential Customer, List Sales History, and Create Sales record.
 Challenges:
-Throughout this project I achieved a greater understanding of how the frontend and backend work together, however in the future I would take more time to plan out my approach to the project.
+Throughout this project I achieved a greater understanding of how the frontend and backend work together, however in the future I would take more time naming models and views in the project.
 For example, what do I want the user to experience, what is that page called, how does it look?
 I built this project backend to front, making decisions on naming, style and sometimes functionality as I went and ran into errors.
-I feel like if I would have spent more time in the beginning imagining front-end to back-end while also jotting down some rules for myself that I would like to follow when it comes to naming variables I could have saved myself a lot of time chasing errors.
+I feel like I was chasing a lot of my errors around due to my poor ablity to name things.
+I was getting confused a lot.

 # Service API Overview: